 The court will recognize your no fault divorce.
 Both spouses have to negotiate the way that assets will be split.
 If there are any children of the marriage, custody arrangements and child support must also be agreed upon.
 A divorce won’t be granted until you’ve detailed plans for property division, child support, spousal support, and a custody arrangement.

 Sometimes people have a hard time coming up with an arrangement that makes all parties happy.
 In these cases, the lawyers for both parties tend to work together to come up with a compromise that’s fair for everyone.

 If You’re Ready to File

 When any legal situation arises, you should get the counsel of an experienced lawyer.
 A divorce attorney will understand the ins and outs of divorce proceedings.
-They can make sure you and your spouse come to the best agreement possible.
+They can make sure you and your spouse come to the agreement possible.
 They’ll also ensure that you file the correct paperwork with the correct courts.

 The court system can be overwhelming, especially when individual marriage circumstances vary so much.
 Your attorney will be able to review the circumstances of your divorce and explain your options.
-They’ll also be your best advocate in both the negotiation and with the judge.
-You can explain what you want to your attorney, and they’ll do their best to get it for you.
+They’ll also be your advocate in both the negotiation and with the judge.
+You can explain what you want to your attorney, and they’ll do their to get it for you.

 Can I get engaged before my divorce papers are signed?